disrupts/disrupts.github.io/source/_posts/2015-02-14-openbsd-great-base-system-to-test-and-play-midi.markdown

 both <code>sndiod</code> and <code>midish</code> had already posted an answer with the config values he uses to play!

 And it worked.
-Here they are all together:
+Here they are, all together:

     sndiod -r48000 -b240 -z120
     rmidish # (then start with i, or p or other to save, with a midishrc)